rdpoor/mu/README.md

 ## changelog

+* 2014-06-09: Partway though major refactor: "make install" installs library files and headers in ./usr/lib and ./usr/include (respectively), eventually will be able to rebuild everything from scratch.  tests, examples, sketches each have their own directory (and makefile).
 * 2014-05-17: Rename: XFadeStream => FadeStream.
 Stream::copy_buffer =>
 Stream::copyBuffer.
 Stream::zero_buffer => Stream::ZeroBuffer.
 * 2014-05-17: wrote and tested XFadeStream.
 Need a sound example